Rennar77/health-aid-on-demand/README.md

 Smart Referrals: Get recommendations for nearby or relevant clinics or hospitals if professional care is advised.

-Private History: Maintain a secure, personal history of all your symptom logs and the advice given.
+Private History: Maintain a secure, personal history of all your symptom logs.

 User Authentication: Secure sign-up and login to keep all health data private.